jgibbons-cp/datadog/app-java/kubernetes/README.md

 --

 Basic app that has a servlet front-end and talks to MySQL.
-This simply deploys on Kubernetes that incudes Datadog RUM and APM.
+This simply deploys on Kubernetes that incudes Datadog RUM, APM and application security.

 Manifests
 --